Posted by The Grass Factory on 11 April 2018

-Owning pets and having a lawn to be proud of creates a conflict of interest, especially in the UK, with often prolonged periods of wet weather turning lawns into quagmires when pets romp, roll and revel in the mud bath they have obligingly created.
+Owning pets and having a lawn to be proud of can sometimes create a conflict of interest, especially in the UK, with often prolonged periods of wet weather turning lawns into quagmires when pets romp, roll and revel in the mud bath they have obligingly created.

 Then the inevitable happens, and your beloved pet becomes the house monster, treading and dripping the mess onto your floors and rubbing themselves on furniture.
 The garden subsequently becomes a no-go area for the rest of the family, and your furry friend feels aggrieved at being scolded for having the time of its life outside.